Fastelavn pastry

 Thorshavnsgade 26, 2300 København S

-Fastelavnsboller at Andersen Bakery are like little works of art in all kinds of colors and flavors.
-They are made on a base of butter-baked croissant bun with a center of either cream or mascarpone foam topped with a crispy almond biscuit.
+Fastelavnsboller at Andersen Bakery is like little works of art in all kinds of colours and flavours.
+They are made on a base of a butter-baked croissant bun with a centre of either cream or mascarpone foam topped with a crispy almond biscuit.
 Andersen Bakery is a Japanese-Danish bakery that opened in 1959, when the Japanese baker Shunsuke Takaki arrived in Copenhagen.
-The Japanese sense of aesthetics is also present in the hyped fastelavnsbolle, which this year comes in a total of 7 varieties.
-This year they will have following flavours: orange with chocolate crumble and mascarpone foam, raspberries with pistachio cream, nougat and salt caramel with chocolate crème, rhubarb with vanilla crème, roasted almond with vanilla cream, blackcurrant and lemon verbena with mascarpone foam, apple and yuzy with vanilla crème.
+The Japanese sense of aesthetics is also present in the hyped fastelavnsbolle, which this year comes in a total of 5 varieties.
+This year, they will have the following flavours: raspberries with pistachio cream, chocolate ganache with hazelnut and nougat crème, rhubarb with vanilla crème, blackcurrant and lemon verbena with mascarpone foam, and an apple/yuzy with vanilla crème.

 Cakenhagen fastelavnsboller